 Why Chinese Mothers Are Superior.
 Homophobic?
 Maybe You’re Gay.
 In recent years, Ted Haggard, an evangelical leader who preached that homosexuality was a sin, resigned after a scandal involving a former male prostitute; Larry Craig, a United States senator who opposed including sexual orientation in hate-crime legislation, was arrested on suspicion of lewd conduct in a men’s bathroom; and Glenn Murphy Jr., a leader of the Young Republican National Convention and an opponent of same-sex marriage, pleaded guilty to a lesser charge after being accused of sexually assaulting another man.

 Crisis to Suicide: How Many Have to Die Before We Kill the False Religion of Austerity? — www.alternet.org.
 Photo Credit: shutterstock April 16, 2012 | Like this article?

 Registered users of a subscribed campus network may download, archive, and print as many copies of this work as desired for use within the subscribed institution as long as this header is not removed -- no copies of the below work may be distributed electronically, in whole or in part, outside of your campus network without express permission (email@example.com).
 Contact your institution's library to discuss your rights and responsibilities within Project Muse, or send email to firstname.lastname@example.org.
 The Johns Hopkins University Press is committed to respecting the needs of scholars -- return of that respect is requested.

-Journal of Democracy 6:1, Jan 1995, 65-78 As featured on National Public Radio, The New York Times, and in other major media, we offer this sold-out, much-discussed Journal of Democracy article by Robert Putnam, "Bowling Alone. " Individualism and Commitment in American Life.
+Journal of Democracy 6:1, Jan 1995, 65-78 As featured on National Public Radio, The New York Times, and in other major media, we offer this sold-out, much-discussed Journal of Democracy article by Robert Putnam, "Bowling Alone. " Robert D. An Interview with Robert Putnam.
+Individualism and Commitment in American Life.
 Books such as Habits of the Heart are not easy to summarize if at all.